 If the Office of Student Disability Services proctors the test…

 - The student should complete a test proctoring request form online at least 7 days before the exam.

 - If a student needs to take the test at a different time due to class schedule conflicts or proctoring availability, we require that the student ask for your permission before scheduling the test with our office.

-- You and the student will receive a confirmation email regarding the student’s appointment for test proctoring.
+- You and the student will receive a confirmation email regarding the student’s request for test proctoring.
 This email will give you instructions on how to proceed.

 - The student will be required to present a USC ID before taking the test.
 The test will be monitored by OSDS staff.

-- If a student arrives more than 15 minutes late for a test, we reserve the right to cancel the appointment and require the student to reschedule the test with you.
+- If a student arrives more than 15 minutes late for a test, we reserve the right to cancel the appointment and require the student to reschedule the test.

 About the Tests…

 - We ask that you visit https://sawebdev.wufoo.com/forms/professors-test-proctoring-form to complete the instructions for test proctoring and upload the test before 5:00pm on the day before the test.

 - You may also choose to bring the test to LeConte 112A and complete the form in person by 5:00pm the day before the test.

 - We will scan and email the test back to you once the student has completed it.
 You also have the options of picking the test up from OSDS with your USC ID or sending a designee to pick up the test with a USC ID.